School of Nursing

 All nursing students must provide evidence of compliance with health and safety requirements (immunizations, drug and TB testing, physical examination, background check, CPR, and orientation requirements).
 Failure to adhere to the policy as posted in the Handbook for Nursing Students may lead to serious consequences, up to and including course failure and program dismissal.
 Requirements are subject to change at the discretion of healthcare agencies.
 Student result information will be provided to the clinical agency upon request.
 Notification of requirement changes will be forwarded as soon as they are communicated to the school.
 Submission of this documentation is a requirement of the healthcare agencies, and not a requirement of the university.
 Failure to submit the documentation will result in non-placement for clinical courses, and thus prohibit the student from progressing in the nursing major.

-If more than 20% of the clinical hours for a course are missed, it will constitute failure in that course.
-The student must be present for 80% of a clinical day or it will be counted as a full absence.
+Missing 20% or more of the clinical hours for a course will constitute failure in that course.
 Further guidance may be found in the Handbook for Nursing Students.

 Inappropriate Behavior in Clinical Setting

-If at any time, in the judgment of an IU Kokomo School of Nursing Faculty Member, a student appears to be unable to perform clinical responsibilities safely or in any way compromises safe client care the student will be dismissed from clinical for that day and until the situation is resolved to the satisfaction of the School of Nursing.
-If a representative of the clinical facility and/or faculty member requests the student to have a drug screen prior to leaving the facility, the student must comply (at the student’s expense) or face dismissal from the nursing program.
+If at any time, in the judgment of an IU Kokomo School of Nursing faculty member, a student appears to be unable to perform clinical responsibilities safely or in any way compromises safe client care, the student will be dismissed from clinical for that day and may not return until the situation is resolved to the satisfaction of the School of Nursing.
+If a representative of the clinical facility and/or faculty member requests the student have a drug screen prior to leaving the facility, the student must comply (at the student’s expense) or face dismissal from the nursing program.
 Further guidance may be found in the Handbook for Nursing Students

 Laboratory Learning Experiences